5 things to do around McHenry County: Last chance for egg hunts

 5. Pelican Palooza – a three-week long event designed to promote Fox Lake businesses , local photography and the American white pelican migration – wraps up Friday, though scavenger hunt participants have until 8 a.m.
 Monday to submit their completed form.

-The scavenger hunt encourages participants to find 10 out of the 16 Pelican Partners, which have different-colored Pelican Palooza logos at the front of each storefront.
+The scavenger hunt encourages participates to find 10 out of the 16 Pelican Partners, which have different-colored Pelican Palooza logos at the front of each storefront.

 Completed hunts will be entered for a chance to win a $25 gift card to one of the Pelican Partners, meaning 16 chances to win a prize.
 All completed forms will receive a pelican cookie from Village Bakery.